JNCressey/Cistercian-Numerals-Minecraft-Banners/README.md

 1. Choose a side of the numeral to make:
 	- the hundreds and units
 	- or the thousands and tens.
 2. Choose two digits.
-Call them digit A and digit B.

-	With A being the larger digit, from their digit values, ignoring place value. (eg, for both 2080 and 8020: A=8 and B=2.)
+Call them digit A and digit B.<br>With A being the larger digit, from their digit values, ignoring place value. (eg, for both 2080 and 8020: A=8 and B=2.)

 Start at the top of the main flowchart.